Axion-hr/handbook/organization/secure-infrastructure-standards/infrastructure-processes.md

 * Disable any password hints
 * Verification of user in the events of password resets, provisioning tokens and such

+All access given to employees must be temporary (where possible).

 # Emergency access

 In order to cope and enable restoration regular operations during major incident we must ensure a process and responsible people who can execute emergency access.
 The incident can vary from technical degradation of service to operational personnel incident.